Less Sex, Fewer Babies: Blame The Internet And Career Priorities

 The longer women like Venkatesh wait to have a child, the fewer children they're likely to have.

-So, though the reasons are many, and vary for men and women, America is in the midst of a sex (and baby) drought that it just can't seem to get out of.
+So, though the reasons are many and vary for men and women, America is in the midst of a sex (and baby) drought that it just can't seem to get out of.

 But the United States is not alone.
 Developed nations across the world have been experiencing the same thing.
 Western Europe is dealing with falling birthrates, and Japan's birthrate has dipped so low it's population has started to fall.